hengshengl7714/github-tutorial/README.md

 ---
 ## Repository Setup
 When you want initialize Git inside your folder
-1. **Git init** - initilaized Git inside the folder and the folder should change from xxx/xxx to xxx/xxx/(Master)
+1. **Git init** - Initilaized Git inside the folder and the folder should change from xxx/xxx to xxx/xxx/(Master)
-2. **Git add .** - add the current working directory to the staging area and you should see something like this
+2. **Git add .** - Add the current working directory to the staging area and you should see something like this
 3. Recommend to type **git status** to check the status of the file
 4. When you typed in **git status** and the file is ready for committing.
 Git status will like this
  ```bash